animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $($ Natural numbers $) \coloneqq (\mathbb{N})$

-are not necessarily *the* natural numbers or infinite.
+are not necessarily *the* natural numbers or immediately infinite.

 **Definition 8.** Nothing and its equivalents.